ash/raku-course/essentials/conditional-checks/if/index.md

 {% include menu.html %}

-The `if` conditional check test a condition and if it is `True`, runs a block of code.
+The `if` conditional check tests a condition and if it is `True`, runs a block of code.

 ```raku
 if 10 > 4 {